Are condo fees worth it?

 When you own a condo, your insurance likely only needs to cover the inside of your home, as your monthly condo fees will insure the building.
 A freehold home requires insurance for inside and outside which is more expensive.

-Note that not all condos are the same, so be sure you understand things like liability insurance, flood insurance.
+Note that not all developments are the same, so be sure you understand things like liability insurance, flood insurance.
 This can be found in the status certificate for the condo building.

 Opportunities for socializing

 In addition, condo communities usually host fun events for residents like movie nights, game nights, wine tastings, cookouts, and more.
 Remember though- this isn’t free.
-A portion of your condo fee goes towards this benefit!
-As Millennials get more focused on the condo market, these things are very important to them.
+A portion of your monthly fee goes towards this benefit!
+As first-time home buyers get more focused on the condo market, these sense of community activities are very important to them.

 Top-Notch Amenities

 You don’t have to live in a luxury condominium to enjoy nice amenities.
-Most condos have community spaces like a pool, rooftop terraces, or a fitness center, which you can use without worrying about the upkeep.
-Some condos even have tennis courts or spas!
+Most developments have community spaces like a pool, rooftop terraces, or a fitness center, which you can use without worrying about the upkeep.
+Some even have tennis courts or spas!

 Major expenses are covered

 Condos offer residents the opportunity to embrace homeownership without having to pay for the unexpected like a new roof, windows or eavestroughs.
-Each development is different, but a portion of your condo fees go towards the Reserve Fund (a long term plan to pay for major items) that covers major exterior expenses.
+Each development is different, but a portion of your condo fees go towards the Reserve Fund (a long term plan to pay for major items) that covers major exterior expenses of condo units.

 This may be attractive for someone living in older buildings, who may not have the additional fees to cover unexpected expenses.